Supporting Our Society (SOS) is comprised of a founding core membership consisting of

 making a positive difference in our community.

-I was born in Jackson MI and relocated to the Pacific NW 17 years ago.
+I was born in Jackson, Michigan and relocated to the Pacific NW 17 years ago.
 As a teenage mom I was fortunate enough to have found my way because of those who cared.
 I started my career in retail management.
 After working in retail for more than 20 years, I decided to pursue my MBA in healthcare administration at OHSU.
 While caring for both my mom and grandmother, I realized healthcare inequity was a serious issue that needed to be addressed.
 It was then that my friends and I formed SOS.
 Our mission was to provide coats and winter wear for those who were houseless and underserved.
 This was all volunteer work.
 During this time, I began working for Aging and Disability of SW Washington, providing education and resources for the elderly, disabled and underserved.
 From there I utilized my MBA and became a Health Center Administrator for a community health center.
 After tirelessly working with those who are houseless, overlooked and neglected, in 2019 SOS became a 501c3 nonprofit.
 We continue our work within the Portland/Vancouver metropolitan area.
 I love football, traveling and hanging with friends.
 I have 3 Grandchildren and a Grand Dog.

 I was born and raised in Portland Oregon, where I graduated from Grant High school.
 I enlisted in the US Navy and spent four years working as a nuclear repairman.
 I obtained a bachelor’s degree in business management from University of Phoenix and completed an Appraisal Trainee License in both California and Washington State.
 Currently, I work as a Case Manager with Aging and Disability of SW Washington.
 I have a wonderful husband, three amazing kids and three beautiful grandkids.
 SOS has provided a rare opportunity to practice my lifelong philosophy to see the good in others through supportive actions.
 As a young adult, I made a personal commitment to live this life in honor of so many family members and friends that have gone before me.
 I define and measure that honor through selfless and deliberate action to help others; that unexplainable feeling I experience inside my soul lets me know I am doing the right thing.
 To navigate through this rewarding journey with five of my closest friends creates unforgettable memories with meaning…Mission Complete!!